mfaani/mfaani/content/posts/swift/why-cant-you-loop-over-ranges-of-characters-in-swift/index.md

 ---

-This is a follow up from my previous post: [The power and expressiveness of Swift ranges](http://mfaani.com/posts/swift/the-power-and-expressiveness-of-swift-ranges/)
+This is a follow up from my previous post: [The power and expressiveness of Swift ranges](http://mfaani.com/posts/swift/the-power-and-expressiveness-of-swift-ranges/).
+For a Character Range:

 ## `contain` works fine